University of Memphis students react to Tigers fine, probation

 But some fellow students like Mattin Mamyard disagree.

-“You shouldn’t really get fired for doing something to help someone else out,” said student Mattin Mamyard.
+“You shouldn’t really get fired for doing something to help someone else out,” Mamyard said.

 Students on the University of Memphis campus say they are happy to know that the basketball team will still be able to participate in the NCAA tournament.